Important MA Notes

 - Casino gambling is now fully legal, including poker

-- Casinos with poker rooms are set to open in early 2018
+- Casinos with poker rooms are set to open in 2019

 - Neighbor states offer many tribal options for poker players